MaxEdwards20/Auto-Shop/backend/DjangoServer/README.md

+# Getting Started

-Create a virtual environment to isolate your packages.
+Create a virtual environment to isolate your packages:

 `$ python3 -m venv .venv`

+Activate it:

 `$ source .venv/bin/activate`

+Download dependencies

+`$ pip install -r requirements.txt`

+Create and populate the database

+`$ python3 manage.py makemigrations $ python manage.py migrate`

 Run the following command to start the server:
-To install dependencies:

-`$ pip install -r requirements.txt`

 `$ python manage.py runserver`

-Once you have confirmed that the server is running, use the url in a browser to serve the site locally.
-Use the url http://localhost:8000/
+This will start the server at: http://localhost:8000/

+The frontend instructions are found in the frontend folder of this repository.
+Just be sure to run this in a separate terminal than the frontend.

+### Admin abilities

 To create an Admin account and add dummy data: